AI-Hypercomputer/gpu-recipes/training/a3mega/llama3-1-70b/nemo-pretraining-gke-resiliency/README.md

 #### Goodput Analysis for the job

 This section explains how to perform the goodput analysis of the training job.
-We provide a tool called [resiliency-metrics](../../../../src/utils/resiliency_metrics/) to help analyze the training job and provide the Goodput Percentage of the training.
-This tool will provide the following metrics:
+You can use the [resiliency-metrics](../../../../src/utils/resiliency_metrics/) tool to help analyze the training job and provide the Goodput Percentage of the training.
+The tool calculates the following metrics:

-- *Total Events*: Total events during the training session
+- *Total Events*: the total events during the training session
-- *Job Started Count*: Number of times the job have started
+- *Job Started Count*: the number of times the job have started
-- *Checkpoints Loafed*: Number of times checkpoints have been loaded
+- *Checkpoints Loafed*: the number of times checkpoints have been loaded
-- *Checkpoints Saved*: Number of times a checkpoint have been saved
+- *Checkpoints Saved*: the number of times a checkpoint have been saved
-- *Total Runtime (hours)*: Total number of hours of the job
+- *Total Runtime (hours)*: the total number of hours of the job
-- *Min Loaded Step*: The minim step used to load a checkpoint
+- *Min Loaded Step*: the minimum step used to load a checkpoint
-- *Max Saved Step*: The maximum step on which a checkpoint was saved
+- *Max Saved Step*: the maximum step on which a checkpoint was saved
-- *Step Difference*: Progress made in number of steps
+- *Step Difference*: the progress made in number of steps
-- *Effective Computation Time (hours)*: Amount of time effectively running the training job
+- *Effective Computation Time (hours)*: the amount of time effectively running the training job
-- *Goodput Percentage*: Percentage of the total time that the job was making progress
+- *Goodput Percentage*: the percentage of the total time that the job was making progress

 To run the analysis: